 Individual athletes have also seen great success since Hopkins joined the coaching staff.
 During her tenure, Hopkins has worked with five different athletes who collectively earned eight NCAA All-American honors in cross country.
 In 2009, Megan Duwell finished a program best seventh in the NCAA.
 At the Big Ten level, Hopkins has coached six athletes to a total of 10 first team All-Big Ten honors and 13 athletes to second team All-Big Ten honors.
 An impressive 28 different Gopher runners have earned a total of 48 All-Midwest Region awards under Hopkins' guidance, including three in 2016.

 On the track, Hopkins has been on the coaching staff for all five Big Ten Conference team titles in Minnesota history.
-In 2015-16, Hopkins’ distance runners scored 43 points to help lead the Gophers to a share of the 2016 B1G outdoor title, including runner-up finishes by Liz Berkholtz (10,000m) and Madeline Strandemo (3,000m steeplechase).
+The 2017 track & field season saw Hopkins coach Madeline Strandemo to Big Ten titles in the mile indoors and the 3,000m steeplechase outdoors.
+In 2015-16, Hopkins’ distance runners scored 43 points to help lead the Gophers to a share of the 2016 B1G outdoor title, including runner-up finishes by Liz Berkholtz (10,000m) and Strandemo (3,000m steeplechase).

 Hopkins, a former Golden Gopher student-athlete on both the cross country and track & field teams, graduated Suma Cum Laude in May 2006, with a major in child psychology.
 She continued her education at Minnesota earning a master's degree in applied kinesiology: sport management.